 How our Workers Compensation Lawyers Brisbane can Help You

-As your legal team, we can help you in several ways when it comes to managing your workers compensation claim through WorkCover Queensland or a workers compensation self-insurer.
+As your legal team, we can help you in several ways when it comes to managing your WorkCover claim.

-- We offer legal advice and information about the process for lodging a workers compensation claim
+- We offer legal advice and information about the process for lodging a WorkCover claim.

-- Our team are on hand to support you and explain the work injury claim proceedings to you in an easy-to-understand way
+- Our team are on hand to support you and explain the proceedings to you in an easy-to-understand way.

 - We help you prove your claim.
-For common law claims in Queensland, it is up to you to prove that the incident took place, but we can help you and advise you on your options.
+For common law claims in Queensland, it is up to you to prove that the incident took place, but we can help you and offer options and guidance.